sgkertsos/traffic-sign-classification/README.md

 This model is then loaded by the traffic sign classification web service to classify traffic signs.

 **Note**
-The script checks if the model file **(traffic_sign_classification_model.h5)** file exists.
+The script checks if the model file **(traffic_sign_classification_model.h5)** exists.
 If the file exists, the script will not perform the initialization process again.

 ### Access the user interface
 Open your preferred browser and navigate to the following address: